FlavScents AInsights Entry for Green Hexanal (CAS: 5435-64-3)

 1. Identity & Chemical Information

 Green hexanal, also known as hexanal, is a single chemical compound with the IUPAC name hexanal.
 It is identified by the CAS number 5435-64-3.
-The FEMA number for green hexanal is 2557.
-Other identifiers include its FL number and CoE number, which are used in various regulatory contexts.
-The molecular formula of green hexanal is C6H12O, and it has a molecular weight of 100.16 g/mol.
-Structurally, green hexanal is an aldehyde, characterized by the presence of a carbonyl group (C=O) at the end of a carbon chain.
-This functional group is crucial for its odor profile, contributing to its characteristic grassy and green notes.
+The molecular formula for green hexanal is C6H12O, and it has a molecular weight of 100.16 g/mol.
+This compound is characterized by an aldehyde functional group, which is crucial for its odor profile.
+The presence of the aldehyde group contributes to its distinctive green, grassy scent, often associated with freshly cut grass or leaves.
+Green hexanal is not listed with a specific FEMA number but is recognized in various flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA